ULB-Darmstadt/shacl-form/README.md

 data-view | When set, turns the web component into a viewer that displays the given data graph without editing functionality data-collapse | When set, `sh:group`s and properties with `sh:node` and `sh:maxCount` != 1 are displayed in a collapsible accordion-like widget to reduce visual complexity of the form.
 The collapsible element is initially shown closed, except when this attribute's value is `"open"` data-submit-button | [Ignored when `data-view` attribute is set] Whether to add a submit button to the form.
 The value of this attribute is used as the button label. `submit` events get emitted only when the form data validates data-generate-node-shape-reference | When generating the RDF data graph, &lt;shacl-form&gt; can create a triple that references the root `sh:NodeShape` of the data.
-Supported values of this attribute are `rdf:type` or `dcterms:conformsTo`.
+Suggested values for this attribute are `http://www.w3.org/1999/02/22-rdf-syntax-ns#type` or `http://purl.org/dc/terms/conformsTo`.
 Default is empty, so that no such triple is created show-node-ids | When this attribute is set, shacl node shapes will have their subject id shown in the form

 ### Element functions